Visit the waterfront Washington State town that resembles a New England village!

 6. Visit the excellent Port Gamble Museum.

 The Port Gamble Museum is in the basement of the General Store, and has been beautifully renovated.
 Highlights include the reconstruction of the Master Bedroom of Admiralty Hall (1887 - 1940), and the lobby of Hotel Puget (1903 -1963).
-A small cash entrance fee is required (no credit cards).
+Check hours and call ahead to set up an appointment to visit the museum.

 The Hotel Puget operated in the center of Port Gamble, from 1907 to 1963.
 This large Victorian building sat atop a bluff, with incredible Hood Canal Views, and had a saloon and billiards room.
 It was demolished in 1963, after damage sustained by the Columbus Day Storm.